Eeshan-Patel/Vending_Machine/README.md

 - My involvement extended to unit testing, ensuring the robustness and reliability of our application.
 - I was also responsible for creating comprehensive documentation that captured our development journey.

-#### Feedback and Contributions
-We encourage feedback and contributions.
-Feel free to fork the repository, make your enhancements, and propose changes through pull requests.

-We appreciate your interest in our project!